-- First you will need to have the images you need for the site such as the payment gateway or SSL certificate icons in one image.
+- First, you will need to have the trust badges you need for the site such as the payment gateway or SSL certificate icons in one image.

-- Then go to your Shopify store and upload the image files: Settings>files
+- Then go to your Shopify store and upload the trust badge image files: Settings>files

 - Now comes the tricky bit.
 If you’re not familiar with code, I suggest hiring a Shopify expert to add it in.